Two Dark Days Means Double the Fun in Saratoga!

 Sammy Miller and the Congregation

-Caffe Lena, within walking distance of R&R Kitchen + Bar, is the perfect place to end your evening as they always have an exciting performance or event going on - even on Tuesdays!
+Caffe Lena, within walking distance of Boca Bistro, is the perfect place to end your evening as they always have an exciting performance or event going on - even on Tuesdays!
 This intimate and historic performance venue features concerts in an a variety of musical genres, and they also serve drinks, desserts, and light fare.

 Fill your Mondays and Tuesdays with fun trying new things and going new places.
 The time will fly by until you can return to the track on Wednesday!
 What's your favorite thing to do in the Saratoga area when you're not at the track?